VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 Through the life of a program, the `VUEngine` instance will enter different `GameState`s, each representing a screen that is presented to the user for him to interact with.

-`StateMachines` can be used by other classes, they are not exclusive to the `VUEngine` class. `Actor`s, which are used to implement enemies, vehicles, etc., can use `StateMachines` to define the logic that drives their behavior with custom states that inherit from the generic `State` class.
+`StateMachine`s can be used by other classes, they are not exclusive to the `VUEngine` class. `Actor`s, which are used to implement enemies, vehicles, etc., can use `StateMachine`s to define the logic that drives their behavior with custom states that inherit from the generic `State` class.

 ## Components